christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 ![Centric scale-translation expansion](MT_JPG/Scale translational@2x.png){#fig:ExpTrans}

-Scale Translation surfaces are generating by adding a scale parameter to the output curves $C_{n}$.
-After translating the sectional curve $p(u)$ on each point $v_{i}$ equally distant at the directrix curve $p(v)$ , the output curves can be scaled uniformly or non-uniformly controlled by the user.
+Scale Translation surfaces are generated by adding a scale parameter to the output curves $C_{n}$.
+After translating the sectional curve $p(u)$ on each point $v_{i}$ equally distant from the directrix curve $p(v)$ , the output curves can be scaled uniformly or non-uniformly controlled by the user.
 The central expansion of any curve gives a new curve having parallel edges.
 The center of expansion can be chosen randomly [@glymph2004parametric].
 In this technique the centric expansion has been chosen.
-The resulting algorithm gives planar quad meshes see [@fig:ExpTrans].
+The resulting algorithm give planar quad meshes see [@fig:ExpTrans].

 ### *Conjugate networks*

-Some curve networks are robust and efficient method to extract *PQ meshes* [@liu2006geometric].
-Such method admit a huge variety of free-form surfaces.
-The advantage of designing a *conjugate direction field* is that the user possess freedom while controlling the *PQ mesh* layout [@zadravec2010designing].
-Thus, the panels are flat and *discretize the principle curvature lines* see [@liu2006geometric].
+Some curve networks are a robust and efficient method to extract PQ meshes [@liu2006geometric].
+Such method admits a huge variety of free-form surfaces.
+The advantage of designing a conjugate direction field is that the user possesses total freedom in controlling the PQ mesh layout [@zadravec2010designing].
+Thus, the panels are flat and discretize the principal curvature lines see [@liu2006geometric].

 ![Left: High twisting moment.
 Middle: Stiffening by triangulation.
 Right: Torsion free alignment.[@zadravec2010designing]](MT_JPG/Torsion Free.png){#fig:torsionFree}

-In addition to that, it can admit free torsion node while aligning the curve networks with the stress and curvature field see [@fig:torsionFree] for more information on statics sensitive layout refer to [@schiftner2010statics].
+In addition to that, it can admit free torsion node while aligning the curve networks with the stress and curvature field see [@fig:torsionFree] for more information on statics sensitive layout [@schiftner2010statics].

 #### The relation between PQ meshes and *conjugate networks*.